A blood sample drawn from a vein in your arm; blood from the prick of a baby's heel or finger

 - Help diagnose inherited or acquired conditions that cause apo A-I deficiencies

-- Help evaluate people who have a personal or family history of heart disease and/or high cholesterol and triglycerides
+- Help evaluate people who have a personal or family history of heart disease and/or high cholesterol and triglycerides or low HDL

 - Monitor the effectiveness of lifestyle changes and lipid treatments